epfl-dias/proteus/tools/docker/proteus-build/README.md

 This docker file is used for building the `pelago-build` image, which contains the necessary dependencies to build proteus.

 `seccomp.json` is a slightly modified [seccomp security profile](https://docs.docker.com/engine/security/seccomp/) based on [dockers default](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json).
 The only change is that we add `move_pages` to the white list of allowed system calls when using the SYS_NICE capability.
+This file should work for docker 20.10 and 22.06, but is currently un tested for 22.06.
+`seccomp-19.03.json` is the same thing, but based on the default seccomp policy for docker 19.03.
+We require different versions, as docker (at least 19.03) will raise an error preventing containers from running if there is a redundant seccomp policy.